-In 2019 Professor Teresa Amabile carried out a significant piece of research for Harvard Business School, on which much of the Fresh Beginnings programme is based – you can read about it and listen to her podcast here:
+In 2019 Professor Teresa Amabile carried out a significant piece of research for Harvard Business School, on which much of the Fresh Beginnings programme is based.
+Here are some interesting articles and an interview based on her research.

 Why we lie about being retired by Ian Rose

 What people wish they had known before retirement